koviubi56/hooksff/README.md

 7
 ```

+## Support

+Questions should be asked in the [Discussions tab](https://github.com/koviubi56/hooksff/discussions/categories/q-a).

+Feature requests and bug reports should be reported in the [Issues tab](https://github.com/koviubi56/hooksff/issues/new/choose).

+Security vulnerabilities should be reported as described in our [Security policy](https://github.com/koviubi56/hooksff/security/policy) _(the [SECURITY.md](SECURITY.md) file)_.

 ## Contributing

 [Pull requests](https://github.com/koviubi56/hooksff/blob/main/CONTRIBUTING.md#pull-requests) are welcome.
 For major changes, please [open an issue first](https://github.com/koviubi56/hooksff/issues/new/choose) to discuss what you would like to change.